manns79/IgA-Nephropathy/README.md

 - explore feature-target relationships
 - examine relationships among the features

 Importantly, this analysis was conducted using only the training data.
 To analyze the feature distributions, we constructed a histogram for each feature using all of the patients (in the training data).
 The result is shown in the figure below.
 The distributions of creatinine and BUN are right-skewed only because normal values for the former are 0.20-1.10 mg/dL and for the latter 7-22 mg/dL.
-This is expected from a dataset where half of patients have kidney disease, as both high creatinine and bun are indicators for kidney disease.
-The figure shown below also indicates that, to a lesser extent, the distribution of potassium and calcium are also right-skewed.
+(Similarly for potassium whose normal range is 3.5-5.3 mmol/L, and for calcium whose normal range is 8.5-11.0 mg/dL.)

 ![feature_distribution_eda](Assets/feature_distribution.png)